sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

-# Structural-Based Testing
+# Structural Testing

 In a previous chapter, we discussed how to test software using requirements as the main element to guide the testing.
 In this chapter, we will use the source code itself as a source of information to create tests.
-We call the set of techniques that use the structure of the source code as a way to guide the testing **structural-based testing** techniques.
+Techniques that use the structure of the source code as a way to guide the testing, are called **structural testing** techniques.

-Understanding structural-based testing techniques means understanding the different *coverage criteria*.
+Understanding structural testing techniques means understanding the different *coverage criteria*.
 These coverage criteria relate closely to *test coverage*, a concept that many developers know.
 By test coverage, we mean the amount (or percentage) of production code that is exercised by the tests.

 We will cover the following coverage criteria: